Patient-specific 3D anatomical modeling is your pathway to better surgical outcomes

 - Patient-specific 3D anatomical models help surgeons better understand and plan surgeries

-- Technology can now help us easily create patient-specific anatomical models by using MRI and CT scans
+- Technology can now help us easily visualize patient-specific anatomical models by using MRI and CT scans

 - Every patient needs individual attention before and during surgery, and patient-specific 3D anatomical models ensure all processes are carried out according to individual patient needs

-- Intravision XR is a medical imaging platform that can create patient-specific holographic 3D models from MRIs and CT scans easily and swiftly
+- Intravision XR is a medical imaging platform that can visualize patient-specific holographic 3D models from MRIs and CT scans easily and swiftly

 Performing surgery is an intricate business that requires laser-sharp precision.
 Surgeons have to plan operations after carefully studying all the available information about the patient.
 More often than not, this effort to chalk out an appropriate surgical plan is what leads to optimal surgical outcomes.